Dixon rings: The development of the Dixon ring

-High performance was achieved between radioactive and non-radioactive materials, and despite high cost they are still used in the nuclear industry e. g. for water detritiation.

 Application

 Dixon rings are used for mainly for laboratory distillation applications.

 Performance principles

 The enhanced performance of the Dixon ring is based on liquid surface tension: when the mesh is wet its surface area increases greatly, with an accompanying increase in the rate of mass transfer.
 Dixon rings require pre-wetting (flow of liquid over the packed bed prior to starting the reaction flow).
 While this increases batch processing startup time, the increased performance of the Dixon ring overcomes this.